aws-samples/access-analyzer-automated-policy-analysis-blog/README.md

     - Scroll down to the IAMPolicyValidation stage of the pipeline.
     - For both the check no new access and check access not granted actions, choose View Logs to inspect the log output.

-5. If you inspect the build logs for both the check no new access and check access not granted actions within the pipeline, you should see that there were no blocking or non-blocking findings, similar to what is shown in Figure 4.
-This indicates that the policy was validated successfully.
-In other words, the policy was not more permissive than the reference policy, and it did not include any of the critical permissions.
+5. If you inspect the build logs for both the **check-no-new-access**, **check-access-not-granted** and **check-no-public-access** actions within the pipeline, you should see that there were no blocking or non-blocking findings.
+This indicates that the policy was checked successfully.
+In other words, the policy was not more permissive than the reference policy, it did not include any of the critical permissions or resources and there were no resources that were public.

 ### Step 4: Create a pull request to merge a new update to the CloudFormation template

 In this step, you will make a change to the IAM policy in the CloudFormation template.
 The change deliberately makes the policy grant more access than the reference policy.
-The change also includes a critical permission.
+The change also includes a critical permission and makes makes and adds a secrets manager secret with a resource policy that permits public access.

 1. Use the following command to create a new branch called add-new-permissions in the local clone of the repository.